beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 "What?
 There's no one?!"
 Sakura shouted in surprise.
 "Then how were they being controlled?"</br>
 "But there's foreign chakra running through the bodies of those people".</br>
 "What d'you mean, Hinata?"</br>
-Hinata's byakugan had seen it, foreign chakra running through every inch of their bodies.
-Such a slight aura that it couldn't be seen without the byakugan.
+Hinata's Byakugan had seen it, foreign chakra running through every inch of their bodies.
+Such a slight aura that it couldn't be seen without the Byakugan.
 It was possible that this was what was controlling them.</br>
 "So then, we just have to take out that chakra!"
 If they just got rid of the source, the problem would be resolved.
 That's what Naruto thought, but Hinata's face remained clouded.</br>
 "That chakra...it's moving around like part of the body.
 It might have fused within their bodies".</br>
 And on top of that, they would have to get rid of the chakra without causing external injuries.</br>